Rid1Whitehead/OBS-MIDI-Controller/README.md

 - Python 3.7+ (for running from source)
 - OBS Studio 27.0+ with WebSocket plugin installed on all target machines
-- A MIDI device (optional, for MIDI-triggered recording)

 ## Installation